igorwintner/python_data_jobs_project/README.md

 # The Analysis
 ## 1. What are the primary skills required for the Top 3 most popular data roles?

+### This is code for only the first chart
+Link to the full code is given below.
 ```python
 # Define the job titles to plot
 job_titles = ['Data Scientist', 'Data Engineer', 'Data Analyst']